tenstorrent/pytorch2.0_ttnn/docs/OpenRegistrationAPI.md

     tt-smi 3.0.12 requires pre-commit==3.5.0, but you have pre-commit 3.0.4 which is incompatible.
     ```

-### Build pytorch
+### Build PyTorch
 Wheel torch might not work with cmake cpp extension, due to different ABI used for pybind in ttnn and pytorch.
-One solution is to rebuild torch with clang-17
+One solution is to rebuild torch with clang-17:

 1. Remove existing torch
     ```
     pip uninstall -y torch torchvision torchmetrics torch-fidelity
     ```
-2. Other dependencies
+2. Install other dependencies
     ```
     apt install libomp-17-dev
     ```